basingh/basingh/README.md

 ### Hi there 👋

 I'm an engineer at Hashicorp.
-Previously I worked at Vanguard, Expedia, Fidelity, and some financial product companies.
+Previously worked at Vanguard, Expedia, Fidelity, and some financial product companies.

     💬 Ask me about: Hashicorp Vault/Consul/Nomad, Cloud transformations 😄 Pronouns: he/him